 The fashion industry has found three main ways to improve its impact on ecosystems and climate change.

-First, switch to renewable energy.
-If fashion firms include at least 60% of renewable energy in their processes, emissions from the sector could be reduced by around 50% (5).
+- Switch to renewable energy: If fashion firms include at least 60% of renewable energy in their processes, emissions from the sector could be reduced by around 50%5.

-Second, increase energy efficiency, reducing energy use to perform the same tasks.
-For instance, 10,000 liters of water are currently required to produce a single pair of jeans (6).
+- Increase energy efficiency: Reducing energy use to perform the same tasks.
+For instance, 10,000 liters of water are currently required to produce a single pair of jeans6.
 This amount must be reduced through energy efficiency practices.

-The third solution is to align the fashion industry to the circular economy model.
-New recyclable materials should be used, and all materials that release microfiber plastics should be excluded.
+- Align the fashion industry to the circular economy model: New recyclable materials should be used, and all materials that release microfiber plastics should be excluded.
 In addition, the supply of clothes must be aligned to demand to avoid overproduction and consequent waste.
-Today, less than 1% of the materials used to produce clothing are recycled (3).
-This percentage has to increase quickly.
+Today, less than 1% of the materials used to produce clothing are recycled3.

-Concerning Fashion Weeks, several things can be done to increase sustainability.
-A first option is to combine seasons and gender fashion by having a single Fashion Week per year instead of two.
-A second solution is to increase the number of online events to decrease travel emissions.
-Finally, turn Fashion Weeks into climate awareness.
-Fashion Weeks are a great outlet to raise awareness of the environmental impact of fashion.
+Fashion weeks are a great outlet to raise awareness of the environmental impact of fashion.
 On the one hand, to encourage fashion brands to apply codes of ethics, which the Fashion Industry Charter does by promoting sustainability in the industry, on the other hand, to educate the audience about climate change issues.

 In conclusion, fashion brands must reconsider their environmental impact and meet customers' demands by committing to more sustainable practices.
 As outlined in this article, many solutions already exist.
 By changing our shopping habits, we can all positively impact the planet!